jtbaker/jtbaker/README.md

 ### Hi there!
-My name's Jason.
 My background is in GIS, and over the last few years I've been working at the intersection of Data Science, Software, and GIS at @FreightWaves.

 Tooling I'm particularly enjoying working with right now: Python, TypeScript, Vue.js, and Golang.